 - If your attorney is responsive, the lender will then assess the probable settlement amount and the risk associated with your case.
 That evaluation is to determine the amount of funding you are eligible to receive, and it involves a discussion with your attorney.

-- If your application is approved, the lawsuit loan company offers you a non-recourse funding agreement.
+- If your application is approved, the loan company offers you a non-recourse funding agreement.
 This agreement outlines the terms of the advance, including the repayment amount and any fees or interest.

 - After signing the funding agreement, you can receive the cash within 24 hours.
 If you win your case, the agreed-upon portion of the settlement goes to the settlement funding company.
 There is no legal requirement to pay them back if you do not win.